Aug. 1, 2005 -- Children with large waists are more likely to have trouble controlling their blood sugar.

 - A 10-year-old girl with a waist size of 25 inches or more

 - A 15-year-old boy with a waist size of 31 inches or more

 - A 15-year-old girl with a waist size of 28 inches or more

 Metabolic Syndrome Can Be Reversed

-For instance, in December 2004, another research team reported that American Journal of Preventive Medicine.
+For instance, in December 2004, another research team reported that exercise stopped or even got rid of metabolic syndrome in adults.
+Their report appeared in the American Journal of Preventive Medicine.